 LEGISLATION REQUIREMENT Local Government Act 2020 Sets out role, purpose, responsibilities and powers of local governments including the requirement to develop, adopt and keep in force an Asset Plan.
 The scope of the Asset Plan is a period of at least the next 10 financial years and must include information about maintenance, renewal, acquisition, expansion, upgrade, disposal and decommissioning in relation to each class of infrastructure asset under the control of the Council.
 Public Health Act and Well Being Act 2008 The purpose of this Act is to enact a new legislative scheme which promotes and protects public health and wellbeing in Victoria.
-Impacts cooling towers.
-Building Act 1993 and Building The Act sets out the legal framework for the regulation of construction of buildings, building standards and maintenance of specific building safety features in Victoria.
-Regulations 2018 The Regulations are derived from the Act and contain, amongst other things, the requirements relating to building permits, building inspections, records of maintenancinspections and service and repair works for essential safety, occupancy permits, and enforcement of the Regulations and maintenance of buildings.
+Building Act 1993 Impacts cooling towers.
+The Act sets out the legal framework for the regulation of construction of buildings, and Building building standards and maintenance of specific building safety features in Victoria.
+Regulations 2018 The Regulations are derived from the Act and contain, amongst other things, the requirements relating to building permits, building inspections, records of maintenance inspections and service and repair works for essential safety, occupancy permits, and enforcement of the Regulations and maintenance of buildings.
 The Regulations call up the BCA as a technical reference that must be complied with.
 Heritage Act 1995 Provides for the protection and conservation of places and objects of cultural heritage significance and the registration of such places and objects.
-Planning and Environment Act 1987 Council Planning Scheme Planning matters as they relate to the siting and use of buildings.
-Building Code of Australia (BCA) A uniform set of technical provisions for the design and construction of buildings a other structures.
-It is fully performance based and allows for state variations to proadditional requirements or cater for specific community expectations.
-A performa based approach defines the way of achieving a specified outcome without prescril a particular method.
-This code has direct relevance for building maintenance, rene and upgrades.
+Planning and Environment Act 1987 The purpose of this Act is to establish a framework for planning the use, development and protection of land in Victoria in the present and long-term interests of all Victorians.
+Council Planning Scheme Planning matters as they relate to the siting and use of buildings.
+Building Code of Australia (BCA) A uniform set of technical provisions for the design and construction of buildings and other structures.
+It is fully performance based and allows for state variations to provide additional requirements or cater for specific community expectations.
+A performance based approach defines the way of achieving a specified outcome without prescribing a particular method.
+This code has direct relevance for building maintenance, renewals and upgrades.
 Occupational Health and Safety Act (Vic) 2004 and Occupational Health and Safety Regulations 2007 Includes Asbestos 2003; Manual Handling 1999; Noise 2004; Prevention of Falls 2003; and Lead 2000.
 Environment Protection Act 1970 The purpose of this Act is to create a legislative framework for the protection of the environment in Victoria having regard to the principles of environmental protection.
-Landlord and Tenant Act 1958 This legislation defines roles, responsibilities and obligations of landlords and tenants with respect to lease and hire of buildings.
+Landlord and TenantThis legislation defines roles, responsibilities and obligations of landlordAct 1958with respect to lease and hire of buildings.
 Disability Act (Vic) 2006 The Disability Act establishes a framework for providing support and services to people with disabilities throughout Victoria.
 Graffiti Prevention Act 2007 The purpose of this Act is to reduce the incidence of graffiti.
-Essential Safety Measures Legislation Life and fire safety systems required in commercial, industrial and public buildings to ensure the safety of occupants in the event of a fire or emergency.
+Essential Safety Life and fire safety systems required in commercial, industrial and public buildings to